 And if the act of mapping out every piece of gear in your studio seems daunting, it doesn't have to be.
 Vintage King can help with our custom patch bay creation service.
 For years, we've helped engineers and studio owners figure out the best way to put together their gear, assemble the right amount of cabling and connection types, and build them custom patch bay rigs.

-It starts with a consolation with one of our trained studio technicians to determine the best way to optimize your workflow.
+It starts with a consultation with one of our trained studio technicians to determine the best way to optimize your workflow.
 We’ll document every piece of equipment in your studio, analyze the layout of your room, and map out the connections for each device to ensure everything syncs up seamlessly.
 We’ll take care of everything, from configuring normalling and grounding settings to soldering custom cables and connections.